Choose a start date

-The Advanced Web Interfaces with CSS3 and HTML5 short course is for anyone who wants to develop beautifully designed web pages or emails, or to understand how to change existing ones.
+The Advanced Web Interfaces with CSS3 and HTML5 short course is for anyone who needs to lay out website or emails, or to understand how to change existing ones.
 It is especially useful for front-end engineer or designers, app designers, web editors, web project managers or small web business owners.

 You need a confident grasp of (X)HTML and should have a basic practical experience with CSS – who have perhaps completed our beginner web authoring course Building Websites with HTML5 and CSS3 or have built one or two simple sites using CSS.

 Good keyboard skills are essential as this is not a taught Dreamweaver / WYSIWYG course and work will be hand-coded.